"Wish You Were Here"

 I realize now that we all struggle with what we worship and what we take for granted.
 It's not just classic rock records that people here envy, It's the whole gilded enchilada.

-One evening, while lying in bed, I asked a girl to teach me some Georgian phrases.
+One evening, I asked a girl to teach me some Georgian phrases.
 Even though I struggled quite a bit (and still do), she was delighted to try and show me some new words.

 "It makes me happy that you like my home enough to want to learn," She said.
 "Most of my friends, Georgian ones, don't like it here.
 They only want to go to the US."